-- Desired Data Set – This field is context sensitive (e.g., Demand Set) and works only with element hydraulic data, extended modeling data, control data, water quality data, pattern & curve data, and SCADA settings.
+- Desired Data Set - This field is context sensitive (e.g., Demand Set) and works only with element hydraulic data, extended modeling data, control data, water quality data, pattern & curve data, and SCADA settings.
 The name will change depending on the data selected.
 It allows the display and selection of DB tables from the list of data sets available for editing.
 The default is the current active data set but any data set may be selected for editing.
-Click on the Browse button to edit/create/delete a particular data set in a dataset dialog.
-Refer to the section on Dataset Manager for details about editing/creating/deleting a dataset.
+Click on the Browse button to edit/create/delete a particular data set in a dataset dialog box.

-- OK - The OK button completes the selection process and opens the DB Editor.
+- OK - The OK completes the selection process and opens the DB Editor.

-- Cancel - The Cancels button ends all operations and closes the Open Table dialog box.
+- Cancel - The Cancel button ends all operations and closes the Open Table dialog box.

 - View Data - View (including custom format) modeling data tables.